Amaan118/Git-Workflow-Strategies/README.md

 2. git add .
 > Move all the files to staging area

+3. git remote add origin <url>
+> Add url of the repo you have newly created at the github.com

 ### some commands which deals with git branches

 1. ```git checkout <branch-name>```